-From 2015-2017 the Collings-Knight House will celebrate 190 years!
-Join us in celebration of this milestone with programs representing every decade from the 1825 to 2017, beginning this Fall.
+From 2015-2017 the Collings-Knight House will celebrate 190 years: Join us in celebration of this milestone with programs representing every era from 1825 to 2017!

 All programs are free to members of the Friends of Collings-Knight House; non-members $5 per person, $10 per family.
 The Collings-Knight House is located at the corner of Collings Avenue and Browning Road in Collingswood, NJ (500 Collings Ave.
 Collingswood, NJ 08107 for GPS users).